akruszewski/gibl/manuscript/chapter3.md

 Components are orthogonal.
 This means that every component is independent of one another, that is, wallet's implementation does not call procedures in block for example, and that a block can be used independently of wallet.

-But when combined we get a cryptocurrency system.
+But when combined we get a blockchain system.

 What are the gains?